 Two steps to complete 24 hours before your abortion:

-- You must obtain information from the doctor in person or over the phone.
+- You must obtain information from the doctor AND receive an ultrasound at our clinic.
 Be sure to call the clinic for instructions.

 - You must receive written information regarding state licensing (see below)

 On the date of your appointment you will sign a certification stating you have received the information required by law, over the phone and in writing, 24 hours before your abortion is performed.

 This facility is licensed by the Texas Department of State Health Services, License #007812.
 Compliments and complaints about these facilities may be made to:

 Texas Department of State Health Services

 Toll-Free Telephone Number: 1-888-973-0022

 The Texas Department of State Health Services investigates all complaints against abortion facilities.
 Complaints must be in writing and signed by the complainant.
 All information pertaining to complaints will be kept strictly confidential.
 You have the right to access certain information concerning this abortion facility by using the toll-free telephone number listed above.
 If you make a call to the above number, your identity will remain anonymous.